 While this preserves the quality of water along the beaches and coastal properties, it does also send a bit of the wrong message: Out of sight, out of mind.
+Raw sewage is gross.

 Our guide and Sanitation employee told us about the three stages of sewage processing.
-He said this is basically nature’s own process — accelerated.

 Tertiary – The water goes through intense sediment filtration and becomes clear.

-As we face a city and world that are stretched thin for resources and changing as a result human impacts, what struck me the most during the tours was how much fuel and energy we are expending to manage waste.
+As we face a city and world that is stretched thin for resources and changing as a result human impacts, what struck me the most during the tours was how much fuel and energy we are expending to manage waste.
 A toilet flushed in Pasadena must travel through a network of pipes to reach Whittier to be processed.
 Trash collected from a residential bin from Monrovia travels 30 miles in a heavy diesel truck to be sorted and then put on a diesel train to be hauled to Mesquite Canyon Landfill in the Mojave Desert.
 We are compounding our waste.

 I needed to hit reset by way of adventure, nature, and novelty.
 It”s so weird that I could actually achieve that in such a short period of time!
 I”m spending my night at home now, typing on my laptop on the dining table, even though the morning of this very day began atop the Sierras hundreds of miles away.
 Such is the phenomena of modern life.